mithunpaul08/decomp-attn/README.md

 The same model can be used for generic sentence pair classification tasks (e.g. paraphrase detection), in addition to natural language inference.

 ## Data
-Stanford Natural Language Inference (SNLI) dataset can be downloaded from http://nlp.stanford.edu/projects/snli/

-Pre-trained GloVe embeddings can be downloaded from http://nlp.stanford.edu/projects/glove/

 note: the harvard code expects python 2.7 only.